A Decade of Data-Driven Transformation: Process, Practice & the Interface of Data & Design

 Moving forward, we have the potential to exceed our capability far beyond what is deemed possible for human designers.
 More options, however, are not ends in themselves and would ultimately give us time back to consider the human experience.

-Being able to design with empathy and humanise data-driven design will undoubtedly set us apart moving forward.
+Being able to design with empathy and humanize data-driven design will undoubtedly set us apart moving forward.
 AI is still a black box, and we will continue to have the upper hand by acting as a medium between the technology at play and the final product itself.
 With this significant responsibility comes a vigilance in the exploration of AI to ensure data practices best serve our professions, industries and communities.

-We are at a technological crossroads and, as we work towards a future that embraces hybrid intelligence but remains human-centred at its heart, we will continue to rely on our own creativity and intuition.
+We are at a technological crossroads and, as we work towards a future that embraces hybrid intelligence but remains human-centered at its heart, we will continue to rely on our own creativity and intuition.
 By acknowledging the limitations of data, whether that be implicit human bias or misrepresentation of minority groups, we will collectively retain our deeper and more inherent understanding of the problems and realities of the people for which we are designing.

 A Data-Driven Future